 Ithaca is most certainly a city of gorges, but the gorge at Taughannock Falls, in nearby Trumansburg, is the biggest of them all.
 It is perhaps more accurately described as a canyon.

-The waterfall at the end of the lower portion of the gorge is the tallest waterfall in New York State.
-In fact, it is the tallest, single-drop waterfall east of the Rockies.
+The waterfall at the end of the lower portion of the gorge is one of the tallest waterfalls in New York State.
 For comparison, Taughannock Falls is 215 feet high while Niagara Falls is 167 feet high.
 The mile-long trail within the canyon is nearly level and easily accessed, making it an excellent trip for all members of the family, from toddlers to grandparents and everyone in between.

 The Rim Trail that encircles the lower and upper gorges provides stunning views of the upper gorge and down into the canyon.
 Furthermore, it includes some beautiful vistas of Cayuga Lake along the northern descent.
 The Rim Trail is far less frequented by park visitors and offers a unique insight into the gorge’s formation when comparing the upper and lower portions.